Doting Dad Killed by Idaho Cops Who Mistook Him for Armed Suspect

-IDAHO FALLS—The Idaho man fatally shot in his backyard Monday morning after a cop mistook him for an armed suspect has been identified as Joseph Johnson, a married father of four who was “adored” by his children and “a really good friend,” according to neighbors.
+IDAHO FALLS, Idaho—The Idaho man fatally shot in his backyard Monday morning after a cop mistook him for an armed suspect has been identified as Joseph Johnson, a married father of four who was “adored” by his children and “a really good friend,” according to neighbors.

 The Idaho Falls Police Department said a Bonneville County sheriff’s deputy pulled over a car for a broken tail light just after midnight on Monday.
 The suspect, identified Tuesday as 22-year-old Tanner Shoesmith, jumped out and fled into a backyard.
 Police say a witness told them Shoesmith, who was wanted on several warrants, was possibly armed and running through several yards.
 After using Shoesmith’s GPS coordinates to zero in on one backyard, police say they encountered a man with a gun—prompting an officer to fire one shot that killed him.